Call today to find out where to donate!

 A healthy weight is one of the best ways to promote health all around.
 Here at the American Heart Association, we strive to promote healthy and achievable weight loss methods in order to decrease the risk of cardiovascular disease.
 When making dietary choices, try to limit your intake of fat, cholesterol and sodium.
 We also encourage everyone to try to exercise at least 150 minutes every week in order to promote weight loss while also promoting heart health.

 Did you know?
 The FAST system is the best way to spot a stroke quickly.
 If you suspect someone is having a stroke, immediately look for: Face drooping, Arm weakness, Speech difficulty, Time to call 911.

 Help the American Heart Association improve the health of all Americans today by finding out where to donate.
 As a non-profit organization, we rely on the generosity of donors, like you, who are joining us in the fight against our nation’s number one and number four killers – heart disease and stroke.
 Together, we can help support life-saving efforts including research, education, advocating for better health, improving patient care and reaching populations at risk.

 Wondering how to get involved or where to donate?
 There are so many great opportunities for you to take advantage of!
-If you want to get involved in the fight against cardiovascular disease, here are some great first steps for you to explore:
+If you want to get involved in the fight against cardiovascular disease, there are so many options when you work with the American Heart Association.

 Wondering where to donate?
 Please call us at (518) 313-1205, or write to us at 440 New Karner Road, Albany, NY 12205.